colkiran/colkiran/README.md

 - 👋 Hi, I’m @colkiran
 - 👀 I’m interested in Pyhon, ML, AI
 - 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me ...
+- 📫 How to reach me colkiran@gmail.com

 <!---
 colkiran/colkiran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.